 The centrality of the mosque in the life of the community can be seen as Muslim rule spread to new territories.
 The first thing to be built in newly acquired territory was a mosque, which was normally just a cleared space with walls of sun-dried bricks and a roof of grass or leaves.
 Such mosques became associated with the base commander's house and the place where he held court, after the pattern of the Prophet's Mosque in Madina.
 As time went by, such mosques were improved in structure with the walls being plastered and stonework included, depending on locally available materials.
 As Muslim rule spread to places where Christians predominated, it was not unusual for churches to be divided so that part of the building was used as a mosque with the remainder continuing to serve as a church.
 This can be seen in the church dedicated to John the Baptist in Damascus.
 In some places, fire temples and suchlike were transformed into mosques.
 It became common in Palestine for mosques to be built or converted from other buildings in places associated with biblical figures such as Abraham.
-The second caliph, Umar, notably declined to pray in the Church of the Holy Sepulchre in Jerusalem, so that it could be retained by the Christians, but instead he built a mosque on the former Temple Mount, then a piece of waste ground; the al-Agsa Mosque.
+According to some histories, the second caliph, Umar, personally took the surrender of Jerusalem in 637 and notably declined to pray in the Church of the Holy Sepulchre, so that it could be retained by the Christians, but instead he prayed on the former Temple Mount, then a piece of waste ground.
+A simple mosque was then built on this site and eventually, probably at the beginning of the 8th century, the al-Aqsa Mosque (literally: 'the Furthest Mosque').
 Eventually, mosques were built at places around Makka and Madina where history recorded that Muhammad had prayed.

 There were several mosques in Madina in Muhammad's time.
 These were located in the settlements occupied by the various clans, who would gather there for daily prayers and communal meetings.
 On Friday, for the principal Friday Prayer in the middle of the day, people would leave their own settlements and gather instead in the Prophet's Mosque, where he would address them.
 On major festivals or 'Id gatherings, the whole community would gather with Muhammad at a larger open air location.
-This established a pattern, that became common in Muslim societies, of smaller day-to-day mosques in households or neighbourhoods.
+This established a pattern that became common in Muslim societies, of smaller day-to-day mosques in households or neighbourhoods.
 The largest mosque in the town would become the Friday Mosque, where people gathered each week.
 If the town was small and one Friday Mosque could be constructed large enough to hold them all, then there would only be one congregation for Friday Prayer.
 If the town were larger, then more Friday Mosques would be built as required.
 Many villages and towns identified a field or open piece of ground where everyone would gather for 'Id prayers.
 The ultimate gathering of the Muslim community was the annual Hajj pilgrimage, which would take place on the Plain of Arafat outside Makka.